3MAH/fedoo/docs/Quick_Start.rst

 The type of WeakForm may be related to a specific type of elements.

 For instance, a beam weak formulation should be associated to beam elements.
-The module :doc:`weakform <WeakForm>` list the available type of weak formulation.
+The module :doc:`weakform <WeakForm>` list the available types of weak formulation.
 Most of weak formulations needs the definition of a material constitutive law.
 The module :doc:`constitutivelaw <ConstitutiveLaw>` list the available ConstitutiveLaw.